jklaiber/Cisco_Restconf_Example/README.md

 - Julian Klaiber (<julian.klaiber@hsr.ch>)
 - Severin Dellsperger (<severin.dellsperger@hsr.ch>)

+# Motivation behind the solution
+We decided to use a HTTP PATCH method in our application, which has following advantages:
+- The application design is uncomplicated & clear.
+Adjustments in the configuration have to be made in just one file.
+It's also possible to configure several hosts.
+So every configuration of all hosts can be made by just adding or removing information to one single file.
+- The use of the PATCH method creates as few overhead as possible.
+Only changes in the device configuration are updated.
+It also simplifies the whole application code, just one method has to be called to do one or more changes in the configuration of the device.
+- RFC 8040 mentions following problem: If multiple update request are send to an RESTCONF interface, the device respond with a HTTP status 409 changes couldn't be written.
+Our solution only needs to use one PATCH request per device, so our solution bypasses the mentioned problem.

 # Example
 Here is an example how do you can configure two different devices:
 ```